Sapphirine/SocialHotspotsDetection/README.md

-Social Hotspots Detection
+# Social Hotspots Detection

+## Introduction

 The widespread usage of social media platforms can provide much insight into activity occurring in real-time around the world.
 Much of this user-generated content is tagged with geo-location data either with explicit gps coordinates or implicitly from other location metadata.
 This can be leveraged to detect and classify clusters of emerging social activity, or hotspots.
 Classifying the hotspots into discrete categories and sentiment further adds context to the nature of the activity.
 There are numerous applications to this type of system including news, situational awareness, crime detection and response, advertising and much more.
+This repository provides the necessary code required to generate such a system and ultimately be able to visualize the results via a web application in the browser.

+## Instructions

+- Run the start script to start the system.
+This will connect to the Twitter API, ingest and persist relevant tweets, and generate social hotspots.

+`./start`

+- Run the stop script to stop the system.

+`./stop`

+- Sensitive code such as api keys in the auth folder have not been uploaded to the repository